 In how to get started with PowerApps, we explained how to sign-up and get access to PowerApps.
 We also gave a very in-depth overview explaining what Microsoft PowerApps and Flow is the ultimate introduction to Microsoft Flow and PowerApps (you should definitely check this out as it explains both products very well via video).

 In this post, I want to explain show you step-by-step how to create your very first PowerApp.

 Before we start, what is PowerApps?

-In our comprehensive post on “What is PowerApps Guide” we give a great overview for the those of you who don’t know what it is.
-As a brief primer, Microsoft PowerApps was introduced to simplify the development cycle of business Apps and empowers developers and business users to create custom native, mobile and web apps. it effectively allows a Power User to create apps intuitively by connecting to the cloud or On-premises data source.
+In our comprehensive post on “What is PowerApps Guide” we give a great overview for those of you who don’t know what it is.
+As a brief primer, Microsoft PowerApps was introduced to simplify the development cycle of business Apps and empower developers and business users to create custom native, mobile and web apps. it effectively allows a Power User to create apps intuitively by connecting to the cloud or On-premises data source.